AmitRanjan953/AskDocAI/README.md

  AskDocAI 💻

-A Smart GenAI Assistant for Research Summarization and Comprehension — built as part of the EZ Intern GenAI Task.
+A Smart GenAI Assistant for Research Summarization and Comprehension.

 ---
 ✅ Features